 • ¿Como está? (how are you?)

-On social occasions, body language is also important for greeting in Ecuador, where physical contact is the norm.
-For a new acquaintance a handshake is usually most appropriate, while for greeting friends, or people you know, a single kiss on the left cheek or hug is expected.
+On social occasions, body language is also an important Ecuador custom when greeting people, where physical contact is the norm.
+For a new acquaintance a handshake is usually most appropriate, while for greeting friends, or people you know, a single kiss on the cheek or hug is expected.
 If you are unsure then just follow the lead of the other person.
 Expect to use the same greeting again when saying goodbye.

-The language barrier is another tricky subject when traveling here if you aren’t familiar with a lot of Spanish.
+The language barrier is another tricky subject when traveling here if you aren’t familiar with much Spanish.
 Here are a few tips for making the experience a fun exchange.

 For starters, try to learn some basic survival Spanish before you travel, or take a few classes during your trip – this can really help to open up your travel experience, and make the most out of your time in Ecuador.
 Free online courses like Duolingo can get you started with the basics, or Happy Gringo can help to set up a few lessons with a local teacher in Quito or Cuenca.
 You’ll be surprised how far just a few words can go when traveling here.